 Applications and LORs can be sent by postal mail or courier to:

-Dr. Wendy Bernstein, Cardiothoracic Anesthesiology Fellowship Program Director
+Wendy Bernstein M.D., M.B.A., Cardiothoracic Anesthesiology Fellowship Program Director

 c/o Cardiothoracic Anesthesiology Fellowship Program Coordinator